 Note: for .NET or Java developers who want a more powerful profiler than what they have right now, Prefix, another Stackify product, allows you to understand what your code is doing and how long it takes to process a web request.
 The prefix is free software – you may try it on your developer workstation at any time.

-Let us take a more detailed look on how Retrace profiles your code.
+Let us take a more detailed look at how Retrace profiles your code.

 On the Dashboard, the applications being monitored are listed.
-To the right is a summary of the available information on the application, e.g. type, instances, requests per minute, satisfaction rating, errors per minute, features, and alerts.
+To the right are a summary of the available information on the application, e.g., type, instances, requests per minute, satisfaction rating, errors per minute, features, and alerts.

 Point your cursor over a graph to get more detailed information related to the graph.